WilsonH918/Oracle_Payload/README.md

 4. Run the deploy_auto.py, deploy_ui.py or the deploy_manual.py script, depending on your needs.
 The scripts will prompt you for any required inputs and guide you through the process of uploading the procurement agents.
 Note: Please make sure that .env, AgenttoAgentId_Report.xlsx, input.xlsx, deploy_auto.py, deploy_manual.py and deploy_ui.py are all essential and should be placed in the same folder.

+## Discuss
+This Python script updates user accounts in Oracle Procurement using data from two input files.
+The agent_df DataFrame contains the current user account information, while the input_df DataFrame contains the updated information.

+The script first retrieves the Oracle username and password from environment variables using the load_dotenv() function from the dotenv package.
+It then prompts the user to select the input files using a file dialog.

+The deploy_update() function is the main function that handles the update process.
+If there is only one user to update, the function updates the user using the single upload endpoint.
+If there are multiple users to update, the function updates them using the bulk upload endpoint.

+The function constructs the payload for each user using the agent_id and bu values from the input DataFrame.
+It then sends a PATCH request to the Oracle Procurement API with the payload using the requests package.
+The function also shows a message box with the result of the update.

+The select_file() function opens a file dialog to prompt the user to select a file and returns the path of the selected file.

+To use this script, the user should set the required environment variables and provide the input files in the CSV and Excel formats.
+The user should then run the script and follow the prompts.

+The payload for each user contains the following settings:

+- Status: "Active"
+- DefaultRequisitioningBU: None
+- DefaultRequisitioningBUId: None
+- DefaultPrinter: None
+- ManageRequisitionsAllowedFlag: True
+- AccessLevelToOtherAgentsRequisitions: "Full"
+- ManageOrdersAllowedFlag: True
+- AccessLevelToOtherAgentsOrders: "Full"
+- ManageAgreementsAllowedFlag: True
+- AccessLevelToOtherAgentsAgreements: "Full"
+- ManageNegotiationsAllowedFlag: False
+- AccessLevelToOtherAgentsNegotiations: "None"
+- ManageSourcingProgramsAllowedFlag: False
+- AccessLevelToOtherAgentsSourcingPrograms: "None"
+- ManageCatalogContentAllowedFlag: True
+- ManageSuppliersAllowedFlag: True
+- ManageQualificationsAllowedFlag: True
+- AccessLevelToOtherAgentsQualifications: "Full"
+- ManageAslAllowedFlag: True
+- AnalyzeSpendAllowedFlag: True

 ## Requirements
 The scripts require the following Python packages: